Skip to content

 For each definite last use:

-• If the name is a local object or a copy or move parameter, we know the object will not be used again before being destroyed, and so the object is automatically treated as an rvalue (move candidate).
+• If the name is a copy or move parameter or is a local object whose name does not start with guard, we know the object will not be used again before being destroyed, and so the object is automatically treated as an rvalue (move candidate).
 If the expression that contains the last use is able to move from the rvalue, the move will happen automatically.

 • If the name is a forward parameter, the object is automatically forwarded to preserve its constness and value category (std::forward-ed).